fabian1222/video-playback-service/README.md

-# Winnow Vision - Video Playback Control Service
+# Video Playback Control Service

 This repository contains a proof-of-concept prototype for a Video Playback Control Service.
-The goal of this tool is to automate test scenarios for the Winnow Vision system by programmatically triggering pre-recorded waste event videos on a local monitor.
+The goal of this tool is to automate test scenarios for the Vision system by programmatically triggering pre-recorded waste event videos on a local monitor.

 ## 1. Design Description